pharaun13/maleficarum-api/README.md

 # Change Log
 This is the Maleficarum API component implementation.

+## [7.0.0] - 2017-03-22
+### Changed
+- Removed any database specific functionality from the API project.
+- Added a reliance on a specific maleficarum-database component for database functionalities.

 ## [6.3.0] - 2017-03-20
 ### Changed
 - Removed data structure definitions from the API project and moved them to a separate component repo.